Shopify Starter vs Basic (2026) — Which Plan is Right for You?

 The best way to try Shopify out

-The best way to try Shopify out is by using its special three month trial.
+The best way to try Shopify out is by using its special, extended three-month trial.
 This gives you enough time to find out if the platform is right for you, build a store and sell products.

 FeatureShopify StarterShopify Basic